yuyatinnefeld/prometheus/PCA/exam-mock.md

 14. What is the definition of a metric?
 15. What are the Prometheus exemplars?
 16. What is one of the main purposes or goals of logging?
+17. What are the 3 core components of observability?
+18. What is the Monitoring
+19. What is the Telemetry?
+20. What is the challenges of observability?

 ### Prometheus Fundamentals (20%)
 1. What is the CLI utility tool for Prometheus called?